What Is Good Mileage On A Used Car?

 - Location – Vehicles that have been driven in a locale that has a dry, warm climate, undergo less stress than vehicles from areas that have a cold, wet climate.
 Consider the wear subjected upon a vehicle that’s driven on snow-covered and salt-covered roads.

-- Condition – Get a certified mechanic to inspect the vehicle to determine if there are any issues, such as mechanical problems or rust, that will need to be dealt with.
+- Condition – Get a certified mechanic to inspect the vehicle to determine if there are any issues, such as mechanical problems, rust, or excessive tire wear that will need to be dealt with.
 Figure this cost into your budget.

 - Maintenance – Check the maintenance history of the vehicle to ensure that it has been kept up to date on routine services like oil changes.
 An irregular service history can be a sign of expensive problems in the future.